jerome2511/PGO_DEM/README.md

 ## Step 1 : DEM and ortho-image calculation
 1. Parameter<br/>
-Open the DEM_calculation.sh file and fill in the paths of ASP and  OTB (Section "Path to dependencies").
-Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM or another reference DEM(section "Parameters").<br/>
+Open the DEM_calculation.sh file and fill in the paths of ASP and  OTB (section "Path to dependencies").
+Add also the path of the folder containing the images (ex: ./2021-04-03_SouthOrkney_ANT on the example below) and the path to GLO-30 DEM or another reference DEM (section "Parameters").<br/>

 ```
 .